Learn how to make ancho chile sauce from dried peppers. It's easy and so flavorful!

 - salt to taste

-- Remove the seeds if you want less heat
+- Remove the stems from the dried peppers.
+(Remove the seeds if you want less heat)

-- Let sit for 20-30 minutes, until the peppers have become soft
+- Place them in a heat safe bowl and cover with boiling water.
+Let sit for 20-30 minutes, until the peppers have become soft

 - Put the peppers and a two tablespoons of the steeping water into a blender and puree until smooth.
 Add salt to taste.